3 simple steps to lose weight as fast as possible. Read now

 Black coffee is generally the cheapest option on the menu at your local coffeehouse.

-Plus drinking coffee black makes it much easier to make good coffee at home.
-No need for fancy milk frothers or fully automated machines.
+Plus, drinking coffee black makes it much easier to make good coffee at home.
+There’s no need for fancy milk frothers or fully automated machines.

 What do vegans put in their coffee?

 Luckily, black coffee isn’t your only option as a vegan.
-There are lots of different things that you can put in coffee instead of cows’ milk.
-Some of the most popular vegan milk to put in coffee are:
+There are lots of different things you can put in coffee instead of cow’s milk.
+Some of the most popular vegan milks to put in coffee are:

 Should I go vegan?
 Wondering if you should become vegan?
 Take this quiz and we'll tell you if you should become vegan.
 Start Quiz